Dan Gertler: International Diamond Industries-Congo (IDI-Congo)

-Emaxon Finance International Inc and the Diamond Industry (2001-)
+Emaxon Finance International Inc and the Diamond Industry (2001-2017)

 In 2001, Gertler established Emaxon Finance International Inc, in Canada, as a subsidiary of Dan Gertler International (DGI) (reported by the International Development Research Centre according to the 2001 International Peace Information Service (IPIS) publication, and according to the Quebec trade register.)

-In April 2002, Emaxon secretly signed a contract through which Gertler gained a four-year right to market 88% of the rough-diamond production of the Societé minière de Bakwanga (MIBA), about a quarter of the DRC's legitimate diamond exports, at around 600,000 carats a month.
+In April 2002, Emaxon signed a contract through which Gertler gained a four-year right to market 88% of the rough-diamond production of the Societé minière de Bakwanga (MIBA), about a quarter of the DRC's legitimate diamond exports, at around 600,000 carats a month.
 Emaxon enjoyed a five-percent discount on its purchase of MIBA diamonds, which it then usually sold in the free market to the highest bidder.
 Emaxon lent MIBA $15 million to modernize its mining equipment.
+In July 2017, Exmaxon's corporate registration was cancelled after failing to file annual declarations with the Quebec government for two years.
+The company was also sanctioned by the United States Office of Foreign Assets Control.

 Fleurette Group and Fleurette Properties, 2006

-Fleurette Properties is a Gibraltar-based company which has at least "60 holding companies in offshore havens such as the Virgin Islands", through which Dan Gertler has controlled concessions in the Democratic Republic of the Congo.
+Fleurette Properties is a Gibraltar-based company which has at least "60 holding companies in offshore havens such as the Virgin Islands", through which Dan Gertler controlled concessions in the Democratic Republic of the Congo.
 Fleurette Group refers to the group of companies with respect to which Fleurette Properties is either the direct or indirect shareholder.

-The Fleurette Group has owned the Kansuki concession, a Congolese copper and cobalt development project, since 2006.
+The Fleurette Group owned the Kansuki concession, a Congolese copper and cobalt development project, since 2006.
 As of April 2016 it employed 30 000 people and was the largest source of private receipts for the Congolese government.

+In February 2022, the government of the Democratic Republic of the Congo announced that it was close to signing an agreement with the Fleurette Group, owned by the Gertler family, under which it would transfer, among other things, cash, cobalt mines, and oil wells worth two billion dollars to the state.
+Local organizations praised the decision.
+Subsequently, Gertler signed the agreement with the Congolese government led by President Félix Tshisekedi.

+As part of the agreement, Ventora Group, owned by the Gertler family, transferred all the mining and oil licenses it held, including the research results it had conducted on the assets over the years, worth 2-3 billion dollars.
+Ventora also agreed to pay Gécamines, the state mining company, a significant portion of the royalties it received from Katanga Mining, as the profits from the deal exceeded expectations due to changes in the copper and cobalt market.
+This was after Gécamines and the Congolese government verified that the transactions were conducted legally and at market value at the time.

+As part of the exit agreement from business initiatives in Congo, the United States is considering lifting the sanctions against Gertler.